ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 </form>
 ```

-The validation in `onUpdate` is almost the same as validating on the server.
+The validation in `onUpdate` is almost the same as validating in a form action on the server.
 Nothing needs to be returned at the end since all modifications to `form` will reflect in the view after the `onUpdate` event is done.

 ## Test it out